 HELOCs vs Home Equity Loans

-HELOCs differ from home equity loans in the way the money is disbursed and the way repayment functions.
-Home equity loans function similar to a personal loan or a second mortgage.
+What is a HELOC vs a home equity loan?
+Well, a HELOC differs from home equity loans in the way the money is disbursed and the way repayment functions.
+A home equity loan functions similarly to a personal loan or a second mortgage.
 You receive the money in a lump sum and make fixed payments that are predictable each month.

 HELOCs, on the other hand, function more like a credit card because you can borrow money when and if needed.
 You only make payments on money you borrow, and with most HELOCs, interest only accrues on money you borrow.